Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 Spending time in the largest Swiss city before venturing into the countryside?

-One Day Zürich Itinerary
+Zurich 1 Day Itinerary

-9:30 - 10:00 AM: ☕ Supercharge your day with a homemade pastry and coffee from John Baker (30 min)
+9:30 - 10:00 AM: ☕ Supercharge your day with homemade pastries and coffee from John Baker (30 min)

 10:00 - 11:30 AM: ⌚ Shop Bahnhofstrasse for quintessential Swiss goodies like luxury watches (1 hr 30 min)